 Spring is almost here!!
 And while everything’s waking up from winter, we’re most impatient to start eating fresh, Spring Vegetables.
 Farmers’ markets, farm stands, and even grocery stores are already stocking the first seasonal produce for spring.
+With that in mind then try our gorgeous Fennel Asparagus Salad, it screams of spring.

 Truly, there’s already a bounty at hand.
 But you’ve got to move quickly.
 Early spring vegetables don’t last more than a few weeks.
 They’re a spring produce extravaganza for those in the know.